KLS 3644 Law in Creative Industries

 Students should gain a basic understanding of company law and contract law.
 They should gain knowledge of intellectual property rights in general and copy right in special.
 They shoudd be acquainted with particular legal challenges in various cultural sectors.

 After having completed the course the students should be able to identify potential legal issues within the arts and culture area, find the applicable rules of law in the copyright legislation and be able to apply them in practice.
 Particular emphasis is placed on the copyright protection of works of art, the contract aspects of the copyright owner's use of these rights and special statutory provisions for legal use of works of art.
+In a certain degree the students are also expected to gain a certain ability to use legal method in solving problems in their upcoming carriers.

 The student shall become aware of the value and rights that are associated with creative work and see the connection between the copyright owners' need for protection and society's need for access to creative work.